amitp-ai/Self_Driving_Car_Engineer/README.md

 ## Term 2: Sensor Fusion, Localization, and Control (Spring 2017)
 **Sensor Fusion (C++)**
-* Project 1: Combine lidar and radar data to track non-linear objects using Extended Kalman filter (EKF)
+* Project 1: Combine lidar and radar data to track objects with non-linear dynamics using Extended Kalman filter (EKF)
-* Project 2: Combine lidar and radar data to more accurately track non-linear objects using Unscented Kalman filter (UKF)
+* Project 2: Combine lidar and radar data to more accurately track objects with non-linear dynamics using Unscented Kalman filter (UKF)

 **Localization (C++)**